Conference Room vs. Meeting Room: What's the Difference?

 What is a Meeting Room?

-“Meeting rooms,” meanwhile, are often as small as a room that can only fit four people.
-Moreover, these smaller rooms in many cases lack tables and are furnished only by chairs (and potentially some display items like a whiteboard or a projector).
 Other than this minor difference in meanings, “meeting rooms” and “conference rooms” tend to be used interchangeably, even by the professionals who use them.

 What Are Conference Rooms Used For?